 If we take a football stadium for example, these will be very busy on match day, but they also caterer to corporate functions throughout the week.

-The working conditionsOpens in a new tab. are similar to the function chefs who work in hotels.
+The working conditions are similar to the function chefs who work in hotels.
 The guest numbers are known well in advance and the menu options are usually limited.

 Lots of the dishes are prepared well in advance to cater for the speed required to make sure everyone gets their meals served at the same time.
 Service time is a question of ‘all hands on deck’ to get the meals plated as quickly as possible.

-The more favourable hoursOpens in a new tab. come in from the fact that sports venues are often busiest around lunchtime and regular business hours.
+The more favourable hours come in from the fact that sports venues are often busiest around lunchtime and regular business hours.

 Picture a typical Saturday kick off at 3pm.
 The guests will eat lunch before the game at around 1pm, before watching the match and heading home afterwards at around 5pm.